fission/fission.io/content/en/blog/fission-hello-world.md

 ## What's Next?

 Go ahead and try your hand at using Fission Functions for your own cool projects!
 Remember that you can use Fission with other languages.
-Try it out using NodeJS, Python, Ruby, or any of the other languages within our listed [environments](https://github.com/fission/fission/tree/master/environments)!
+Try it out using NodeJS, Python, Ruby, or any of the other languages within our listed [fission environments](https://environments.fission.io/)!
 Don't forget to tell us about what you made by tweeting us [@fissionio](http://twitter.com/fissionio), and feel free to ask questions on our Slack http://fissionio.slack.com.